nymtech/nym/documentation/operators/src/tokenomics/mixnet-rewards.md

 - `estimated_node_profit` - An estimate of the profit that a particular Mix node operator can expect to earn.
 This value is calculated by subtracting the Mix Node operator's `operating_costs` from their `estimated_operator_reward` for the current epoch.

 - `estimated_operator_cost` - An estimate of the total cost that a particular Mix Node operator can expect to incur for their participation.
 This value is calculated by the Nym Validator based on a number of factors, including the cost of running a Mix Node, such as server hosting fees, and other expenses associated with operating the Mix Node.

-### Validator: Installing and configuring nginx for HTTPS
-#### Setup
-[Nginx](https://www.nginx.com/resources/glossary/nginx) is an open source software used for operating high-performance web servers.
-It allows us to set up reverse proxying on our validator server to improve performance and security.

-Install `nginx` and allow the 'Nginx Full' rule in your firewall: